vmware-tanzu/image-registry-operator-api/README.md

 overridden by setting the KUBEBUILDER_ASSETS environment variable, or by directly creating a control plane for the Environment to use.

-By building the list-ctrl target, the tools target gets built too and the kubebuiler tool binaries are downloaded to the tools/bin folder and the KUBEBUILDER_ASSETS points to the location where the binaries are downloaded.
+By building the `list-ctrl` target, the tools target gets built too and the kubebuilder tool binaries are downloaded to the `tools/bin` folder and the KUBEBUILDER_ASSETS points to the location where the binaries are downloaded.